Inspections & Inventories

 By preparing thoroughly, keeping clear records, and maintaining open communication, you can avoid the hassle and protect both your property and your peace of mind.
 August is designed to help with this.
 The compliance checklist and reminders guide you through key safety and legal tasks, while document storage keeps your evidence in order.

 Want more property management tips and guidance?
-Explore our free landlord tools and resources, or take a closer look at August, the all-in-one property management app for UK landlords.
+Explore our free landlord calculators, or take a closer look at August, the all-in-one property management app for UK landlords.

 This article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
 August does not accept any liability for any errors, omissions or misstatements contained in this article.
 Always speak to a suitably qualified professional if you require specific advice or information.